DuncanLab/OpenMaze/README.md

   >**new features added**
     1. Start button - a "Start Experiment" button has been added to the ***+Launch Experiment*** Scene.
     2. Exit Experiment Button - ***Exit Experiment*** button can be added instruction trials by adding the attribute value pair:                **"ExitButton": true**.
 When this is added a button will appear at the bottom of the instruction trial and when pressed the              application will close.
 Note: Data will be automatically saved.
-    3. Default Configuration File - the folder ***Defualt_Config*** has been added to the ***StreamingAssets*** folder.
-If there is a          configuration file within this folder, the experiment will automatically load this configuraiton file instead of prompting the          experimenter/participant to select a configuration file through the file browser.
+    3. Default Configuration File - the folder ***Default_Config*** has been added to the ***StreamingAssets*** folder.
+If there is a          configuration file within this folder, the experiment will automatically load this configuration file instead of prompting the          experimenter/participant to select a configuration file through the file browser.
 Only one configuration file should be added to        this folder.
   >**Changes to Download & Setup**
-    1. Unity has recently depricated the ***Standard Assets*** package.
+    1. Unity has recently deprecated the ***Standard Assets*** package.
 Because of this we have changed the release so that it already includes all the standard assets needed.
 There is no long an need to download any additional asset packs from the Unity asset store after launching OpenMaze.